claimvantage/sfdx-jenkins-shared-library/README.md

 * _branch_

   The branch name for which this step runs.
-  The default value is "master"
+  The default value is "master".

 * _help_